Wet Hot American Summer: 10 Years Later review

 It's been an excellent run for a comedy series that started life with a critical suplex from none other than Roger Ebert, but I think in 2017, it truly is time for these campers to call it a day.
 With that said, I hope Wain and Showalter make the most of their relationship with Netflix.
 Wain is creating the National Lampoon biopic A Futile and Stupid Gesture for Netflix, which is due out this year.
 But we'd love to see another TV series from the minds of Wain and Showalter.

 Looking for more Netflix TV shows?
-Check out our complete list of every TV show on Netflix Australia.
+Check out our regularly updated list of TV shows on Netflix Australia.